 Qualifications and Credentials

 Raise the issue of their licensure or certification status.
 Inquire about expertise because firm should be a CPA vs tax advisor, an enrolled agent or a tax attorney.
+We have also written the final guide to the qualifications of the appropriate tax advisor in the USA.

 Availability and Communication.